 In order to make training effective, in their 15 years of training before they move to specialised areas of medicine, CPD training must be structured.
 This means setting goals, objectives and evaluating skills development to align with the job requirements or prepare for potential promotion.

-The reason for the government imposing the new contract without room for further negotiation is because junior doctors are kept to a strict timeline of rotation.
+The reason for the government imposing the new contract without room for further negotiation is that junior doctors are kept to a strict timeline of rotation.

 CPD Opportunity for the NHS